gramcracker/neural_network/README.md

 * ability to change structure at runtime.
 * realtime input and output.
 * loading/saving of weight values and structure to file.
-* activation of specific neurons at defines times realative to the network.
+* activation of specific neurons at times realative to the network.
-* focus on learning strategies for natural lamguage processing and semantic analysis.
+* focus on learning strategies for natural language processing and semantic analysis.

 As stated above, this is still a work in progress, and I have yet to implement all of these features.